Azure/FTALive-Sessions/content/data/data-platform-fundamentals/splitofdata3.md

 - **Upserts and deletes**: Supports merge, update and delete operations to enable complex use cases like change-data-capture, slowly-changing-dimension (SCD) operations, streaming upserts, and so on.

 #### When to use Delta Lake solutions
-Consider Delta Lake solutions when you first have a requirement for Data Lake
+Consider Delta Lake solutions when you first have a requirement for Data Lake.

-- Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.
-And you need ability **to handle ACID properties within the heirarchical storage layer.**
+- Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and non-relational data without transformation or schema definition.
+You would consider Delta Lake when you also need the ability **to handle ACID properties within the heirarchical storage layer.**

 ![DeltaLake](/images/DeltaLakeUsage.png)